Qiqi-Dai/GPRForwardSolver/README.md

 # GPRForwardSolver
-Commands for training the GPR forward solver: python workpace/ForwardSolver.py
+Commands for training and testing the GPR forward solver: python workpace/ForwardSolver.py